zhangbin02/zhbtest/zb/readme.txt

 git is a very good software.
-git is a pretty distributed version control system. git is not hard to learn
+git is a pretty distributed version control system. git is not hard to learn. oww